-Amongst the graves, all of equal importance to their families, are those of some of the 31 Levant miners killed in the disastrous accident in 1919.
+Amongst the graves, all of equal importance to their families, are 15 of the 31 Levant miners killed in the disastrous accident in 1919.

 For many miners the Chapel was the last recognisable building in Cornwall they saw when they sailed to seek employment overseas.